pereiraj52/TaX-Ray-Canada/replit.md

 - June 27, 2025.
 Fixed Federal Tax Bracket Visualization eligible dividend rates to show correct authentic rates from bottom to top: -0.03%, 7.56%, 15.15%, 19.73%, 24.81%, and added color coding for negative rates using accent green to distinguish from positive rates
 - June 27, 2025.
 Corrected Federal Tax Bracket Visualization non-eligible dividend rates to show authentic rates from bottom to top: 6.87%, 13.19%, 18.52%, 27.57%, 27.57%
 - June 27, 2025.
 Changed Federal Tax Bracket Visualization color scheme to use consistent primary green for all brackets including the negative eligible dividend rate (-0.03%) for uniform appearance across all income types
+- June 27, 2025.
+Updated Provincial Tax Bracket Analysis layout to match Combined and Federal sections with three-column structure (Income Range, Rate, Tax), detailed tax calculations for each bracket, current bracket highlighting, and marginal rate summary at bottom for consistency across all analysis sections
 ```

 ## User Preferences